CARA-ch/emed-service-guide/docs/transactions/iti41.md

 The [ITI-41 (Provide and Register Document Set-b)](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction allows a [content sender](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html#3.41.2) to send documents to the eMedication service ([content receiver](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html#3.41.2)).

-Generic DocumentEntry metadata are described in the [documents section](documents.md).
+Generic [DocumentEntry metadata](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.1.1) are described in the [documents section](documents.md).
 This page references additional constraints specific to ITI-41.
 See also IHE's documentation for [metadata in Document Sharing profiles](https://profiles.ihe.net/ITI/TF/Volume3/index.html).

 ## Publishing documents
 ### Document types
 Two types of documents might be published to the service :
 - [CH-EMED-EPR](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/) documents.
 These documents contain the eMedication data.
-See also the [CH-EMED-EPR](../emed/index.md) in this guide.
+See also the [corresponding page](../emed/index.md) in this guide.
 - [APPC (Advanced Patient Privacy Consent)](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_APPC.pdf) documents.
 These documents are used to let patients define who can see their data.
-See also the [APPC page](../appc/index.md) in this guide.
+See also the [corresponding page](../appc/index.md) in this guide.
 ### SubmissionSet and relations
 The eMedication service does not support folders and can only receive ONE document at a time.
 Hence, the [metadata](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.1.html#4.1) must always contain a [SubmissionSet](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.1.html#4.1.1.1) with a single [DocumentEntry](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.1.html#4.1.1.3).